Matherunner/tastools/doc/health.rst

 where :math:`\mathcal{H}` is the total health amount that will be consumed.
 Here, the coefficient of :math:`10` reflects the assumption that the player will duck for each damage boosting.
 Indeed, recall that by ducking the player will receive twice the amount of speed boost compared to that received in upright position.
 By stating the optimisation problem this way, it may readily be solved via the method of Lagrange multipliers.

-This optimisation method is particularly useful when we have an multivariate objective function and an equation constraining the parameters.
+This optimisation method is particularly useful when we have a multivariate objective function and an equation constraining the parameters.
 In this optimisation problem, we want to solve the :math:`n + 1` equations consisting of the constraint along the equations encoded as :math:`\nabla T = -\lambda \nabla H` where :math:`\lambda` is the Lagrange multiplier.
 Writing out the latter explicitly, we have

 .. math:: \frac{s_i}{(u_i + \Delta v_i)^2} = \lambda
    :label: explicit_lagrange